• Home

 1. Is everything that you sell advertised on your website?

 No. Drum Rings are special order.
 So are some hides.
-Shorty needs to talk to you about these things.
+We need to talk to you about these things.
 We frequently get singles or just a few of an item.
-We will take these to show or sell them to customers who ask for the item or come to visit.
+We will show or sell them to customers who ask for the item.

 2. Is everything on Pay Pal?